appleraincoat/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+2. Application should respond to user interactions within 2 seconds.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A real estate agent with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should be able to have up to 500 client profiles.
+4. Should be able to have up to 1000 client profiles.
 5. The response to any command should become visible within 5 seconds.
+6. Application should load the GUI components and data within 5 seconds of start-up.
+7. The user interface should be intuitive and not have a steep learning curve to get used to.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Client Profile**: Details of customer of the Real Esate Agent looking to buy / sell / rent a property
 * **Command Line Interface (CLI)**: A text-based interface used to interact with the software by entering commands into a terminal or console window, typically preferred by users who prefer efficiency and automation.
+* **Command**: An input from you that tells Realodex to execute an action.
+* **Case-Sensitive**: The casing of the alphabetic characters matters
+* **Case-Insensitive**: The casing of the alphabetic characters does not matter

 --------------------------------------------------------------------------------------------------------------------